alem-platform/sprint-js/story06/product-inventory-manager/README.md

 ### Instructions

 Create a function `createProduct` that manages product information in an e-commerce system.
 The function should return the product object.
+By default set tax to 10%, otherwise expect it from arguments.

 ### Expected Function